 In 2007, I was asked to be a guest instructor for a cooking class at a gourmet shop called A Thyme for Everything.
 I taught my class my secrets to hosting a successful cocktail party.
 We prepared some of my signature menu items that are always big hits at my parties.
 I also demonstrated easy to assemble floral centerpieces that could be created from grocery store flowers and a table setting that was simple and seasonal.
 I taught a new class with a new Entertaining Idea every month.
 Instructing the classes brought an entirely new light to what a career in 'entertaining' could look like.
 I loved inspiring and teaching others to do the things that brought me so much joy and fulfillment.

 Our travels always inspire us - whether it is a favorite new recipe (homemade pasta from our Italian honeymoon), or a design aesthetic for our home from a trip to Aspen or Seaside.
-Due to a new job opportunity for MIke, we have recently moved from our first home in Fairway, Kansas to Concord, Massachusetts.
-Our weekends are full of exploring nearby towns, coastlines and islands.
-We have many new projects planned for our new home - stay tuned!
+Due to a new job opportunity for Mike, we moved from our first home in Fairway, Kansas to Concord, Massachusetts.
+Our weekends there were full of exploring nearby towns, coastlines and islands.

-Today, I have closed the chapter on my event planning business.
-Instead, I spend my days entertaining for our friends, making our home cozy and traveling with my husband, Mike.
-Through this blog, I strive to exhilarate my readers by sharing my experiences of living what I feel is a very good and fulfilling life, hoping that it will bring insight and inspiration into the lives of my readers.
+Through this blog and my online store, I strive to exhilarate my readers by sharing my experiences of living what I feel is a very good and fulfilling life, hoping that it will bring insight and inspiration into the lives of my readers.

 My Entertaining Philosophy :